Trenton in Wayne County, Michigan — The American Midwest (Great Lakes)

 Michigan Wyandot and Monguagon / Battle of Monguagon

 Erected 2012 by Michigan Historical Commission-Michigan Historical Center.
 (Marker Number S199.)

 Topics and series.
 This historical marker is listed in these topic lists: Native Americans • War of 1812.
 In addition, it is included in the Michigan Historical Commission series list.

 Location.
-This marker has been replaced by another marker nearby.
-It was located near 42° 7.882′ N, 83° 11.103′ W. Marker was in Trenton, Michigan, in Wayne County.
-Marker was on West Jefferson Avenue 0.4 miles south of Slocum Street, on the right when traveling north.
+42° 7.878′ N, 83° 11.105′ W. Marker is in Trenton, Michigan, in Wayne County.
+Marker is on West Jefferson Avenue 0.7 miles north of Van Horn Road, on the right when traveling north.
 Touch for map.
-Marker was in this post office area: Trenton MI 48183, United States of America.
+Marker is in this post office area: Trenton MI 48183, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
 This page was last revised on December 22, 2020.
-It was originally submitted on December 10, 2008, by Al Barrera of Brownstown, Michigan.
-This page has been viewed 1,956 times since then and 4 times this year.
-Photo 1. submitted on December 10, 2008, by Al Barrera of Brownstown, Michigan. • Kevin W. was the editor who published this page.
+It was originally submitted on December 22, 2020, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 34 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on December 22, 2020, by Joel Seewald of Madison Heights, Michigan.